mariokaufmann/zagreus/docs/step-by-step/animations.md

       }
 ```

 We have now explored all the main functions of zagreus.
-If you have any questions just create an issue or a discussion in this repo.
+Have a look at the chapter about [playout](./playout.md) for how to actually use the template we just created as a graphics overlay.